Physics Quizzes

 Category: PRESSURE AND MOMENTS

-19. What is the SI unit of moment?
+19. What is the formula for pressure?

 20 / 30